Selling House with Restriction: How Hard?

 Facing the challenge of selling a house with restrictions in Scotland might seem daunting, but is it actually as hard as you think?
-With common hurdles like restrictive covenants affecting everything from your property’s modifications to outright sale, here’s how to turn a potentially complex situation into a successful transaction.
-Strap in as we explore the ins and outs of restricted property sales, ensuring you navigate these legal constraints with confidence and clarity.
+With common hurdles like restrictive covenants affecting everything from your property's modifications to outright sale, it's easy to feel overwhelmed.
+However, understanding the landscape of property restrictions and employing the right strategies can transform a potentially complex situation into a successful transaction.

 Restrictive Covenants

-Restrictive covenants can be quite influential during the sale process, potentially deterring buyers who wish to use the property in a way that the covenant prohibits.
-For instance, selling a house over a mine shaft presents unique challenges similar to restrictive covenants.
+Selling a house over a mine shaft presents unique challenges similar to restrictive covenants.
 Both scenarios require careful navigation and full disclosure to potential buyers to avoid legal complications and ensure a smooth sale process.

 Easements and Rights of Way

-If your property has such a right of access issue, it’s important to disclose this to potential buyers as it could substantially affect their decision to purchase.
+If your property has such a right of access issue, it's important to disclose this to potential buyers as it could substantially affect their decision to purchase.
+Imagine a property with a public footpath running directly through the garden.
+While the owner still owns the land, the constant foot traffic could be a major deterrent for some buyers.

 Properties in designated historic or conservation areas come with their own set of rules, preserving the character of the area by: